dubemarcantoine/algorithms-data-structures/README.md

 For remove, nothing would change as the remove function of the underlying datastructures is not used.
 SmartAR uses soft deletes which just toggles a boolean in O(1).

+### Design Decisions
+The 2 internal datastructures used are the ArrayList and the TreeMap.
+The ArrayList is used for smaller datasets as it uses less memory.
+However, it's execution time is longer than the TreeMap implementation.

+The ArrayList was used as it keeps the order of insertion which is useful to get the previous values.

+Due to the nature of the assignment where we had to take into account maximum key lengths, but still be able to find the original key if it was truncated, 2 searches are done per operation.
+The first one is to find with the subKey (the truncated key) and the second on e is to find the data with the full key.
+Using TreeMaps was a good decision for this as the get and add operations are perfomed in O(logn) compared to O(n) for the ArrayList.

+When designing the TreeMap datastructure, my assumption was that the run time would grow about linearly to the number of keys that are inserted.
+From the output below, this assumption has proven to be true.
+Inserting 10 000 000 records takes 10x more time than inserting 1 000 000 records for instance.

 ### Run with data files output
 ```
 Parsing file: ar_test_file0.txt